Niklas-Mezynski/fontys-sofa-project-pharox-ghg-emissions-calculation/Documentation/Use_Cases/UseCases_1-6-10.md

 </td>
 <td>

+1.
-1.a.
-User provides detailed information to perform Scope 1 emissions calculation 5.a.
-System performs a detailed GHG emissions calculation
+    a.
+User provides detailed information to perform Scope 1 emissions calculation, which can consist of:
+    - The different vehicle types
+    - The amount of fuel used by each vehicle in `kg` or `l`
+    - The fuel type used by each vehicle
+1.
+    b.
+Continue with scenario until step 4
+4.
+    a.
+System performs a detailed GHG emissions calculation which is described per vehicle used

 </td>
 </tr>